 Important: Stay covered!
 Are you enrolled in Apple Health (Medicaid) coverage?
 Make sure your address and phone number are up to date so you can stay enrolled.
 Report a change.

 Program of Assertive Community Treatment (PACT)

 PACT is for people with severe mental health disorders, who frequently need care in a psychiatric hospital or other crisis service.
-These clients often have challenges with traditional services, and may have a high risk or history of arrest and incarceration.
+These clients often have challenges with traditional services and may have a high risk or history of arrest and incarceration.

-PACT serves up to 800 people statewide with effective and intensive outreach services.
+PACT serves up to 1,800 people statewide through effective and intensive outreach services.
 These services are evidence-based, recovery-oriented, and provided through a team approach.

-Program reviews are conducted at least once a year to measure progress with the following goals:
+Yes.
+Fidelity program reviews are conducted at least once a year to measure progress with the following goals:

-- Reduce the need for care within state hospitals;
+- Reduce the need for care within state hospitals.

-- Increase satisfaction and quality of life;
+- Increase satisfaction and quality of life.

-- Decrease the use of community inpatient and crisis services;
+- Decrease the use of community inpatient and crisis services.

-- Increase employment; and
+- Increase employment.

 - Reduce involvement with criminal justice.

 To enhance PACT services, the legislature mandated that HCA stand up a total of eight new PACT teams.
 To date, there are four full and two half teams.
 These teams provide service to 4,500 new individuals.
 HCA will add two more full teams in 2021.